radianttap/Fields/README.md

 Its subclass, `FieldsCollectionController`, is much more interesting as it builds an UICV instance to which you will add your cells.

 (Examples: Login and Register screens in the demo app)

-Both controllers expose 3 methods you can call from your data source objects:

-`renderContentUpdates()` – you should call this when your form model is updated and you need to re-render the form.
-In the `FieldsController` this does nothing.
-In `FieldsCollectionController` it calls `collectionView.reloadData`.

-`keyboardWillShow(notification:)` – when field input view shows up.

-`keyboardWillHide(notification)` – when field resigns its input view (keyboard).

-When you override these methods, you most likely *don’t want* to call `super`.

 ## Usage